background

 How is Net Income Connected to the Balance Sheet?

-The formula used to calculate retained earnings is the prior period balance plus net income, subtracted by any issuances of dividends.
+The formula used to calculate retained earnings on the balance sheet is equal to the prior period retained earnings balance plus net income, subtracted by any issuances of dividends to shareholders.

 Retained Earnings = Prior Retained Earnings Balance + Net Income Dividends